jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 - are selected by the predicate verb (for example, the complement clause of *want* must be infinite and the complement clause of *suggest* must be subjunctive), and
 - often leave marks on the predicate verb when the language has complicated morphology

-From the perspective of generative (morpho)syntax, the core arguments can be seen as specifiers of inner vP layers.
-They are obliged to appear, because otherwise the verb cannot get spelt out (we can reasonably assume that due to some general cognitive reasons, in the lexicon we can only find entries like [Do [Trans √V]] for transitive verbs).
-This also explains why they are strongly selected by the predicate verb and why they leave marks on the predicate verb, both of which can be introduced in the spellout process.
-They cannot undergo certain movements, because there is a phase layer between them and the peripheral arguments (which may in the TP layer), or because there is some constraints prohibiting long-range movements.

 Arguments may be filled by
 - a phrase with a [noun](#nouns) head (which is attested in all languages); this is the *prototype* function of nouns
 - a phrase with a [verb](#verbs) head